Slate Roof Tiles

 And requires a contractor that is experienced in working with and installing slate roof tiles on various types of projects.

-You will find slate tile roofing systems on all kinds of residential, commercial, and historical properties – from resorts to museums and churches to educational institutions.
+You will find slate tile roofing systems on all kinds of residential, commercial, and historical properties - from resorts to museums and roofing for churches to educational institutions.

 What are slate roof tiles made of?

 Slate roof tiles are a natural roofing product made of hard rock known as metamorphic rock.

 The genesis of this type of rock starts deep in the earth, where heat and pressure transform minerals, clay, volcanic materials and other compounds into very dense rock.

 Black and gray slate roof tile colors indicate high carbon content, while minerals such as hematite and iron give some slate colored hues.